edayot/lucky_block/README.md

-# WeldDeps Template
+# WeldDeps lucky_block

-This readme will show you how to use the WeldDeps template to create a new datapack project.
+This readme will show you how to use the WeldDeps lucky_block to create a new datapack project.

 ## Getting Started